eellama/Team-2-MICB-475-2026/README.md

 # Agenda for March 3 Meeting

 ### Pre-meeting notes
 	- Followup: How is the Alpha Diversity Analysis going?
-	- Phyloseq object went off without a hitch?
+Beta Diversity?
 	- Proposal feedback.
 Noted on group chat that we intend to edit and resubmit to recover marks.
 Any specific questions for Bessie?

 ### Meeting notes